-Author Sex Age at the First Symptom (y) First Symptom Respiratory Function Overall Maximal Motor Function Treatment Response to Treatment (Shi et al. 2019) Female 1 Progressive mental and motor regression, breath-holding, and brain stem dysfunction, includ- ing facial weakness, hear- ing loss, dysphagia.
-Breath- holding Motor regression High-dose riboflavin supple- mentation The respiratory insuf- ficiency and mental, motor, and bulbar function improved.
-However, sensor neural hearing loss was not improved (Camar- gos et al. 2018) Female 34 Hearing and vision loss Dyspnea Quadriplegic Treat- ment with riboflavin (1,800 mg/ dav) She could walk with a cane; the feeding tube and non- invasive ventilation were withdrawn (Thu- lasi et al. 2017), Female 6 Speech regression, pto- sis, gait abnormality, and choking Several episodes of choking Gait ataxia Riboflavin (60m/g day) Normal gait, normal muscle tone and deep tendon reflexes, no tremor, and mild left ptosis.
-Respiratory effort had improved, but sensor neural hearing loss remained unchanged (Ceren et al. 2017) Female At birth Irregular respiration Paradoxical respiration Hypotonia Oral riboflavin (10-40 mg/ kg/d) Spontaneous movements in the patient's lower limbs started and swallowing dysfunction regressed with the therapy of riboflavin (Varada- rajan et al. 2015) Male 11 Difficulty in: swallowing liquids that progressed to involve solid foods Respiratory function: breathless- ness and developed respiratory distress Power in all four limbs was 3/5 Riboflavin therapy for 6 months He had no drooling of sa- liva.
+Author Sex Age at the First Symptom (y) First Symptom Respiratory Function Overall Maximal Motor Function Treatment Response to Treatment (Shi et al. 2019) Female 1 Progressive mental and motor regression, breath-holding, and brair stem dysfunction, includ- ing facial weakness, hear- ing loss, dysphagia. holding Motor regression supple- The respiratory insuf- ficiency and mental, motor, and bulbar function improved.
+However, sensor neural hearing loss was not improved (Camar- gos et al. 2018) Female 34 Hearing and vision loss Dyspnea Quadriplegic Treat- ment with riboflavin (1,800 mg/ day) the feeding tube and non- (Thu- lasi et al. 2017), Female 6 Speech regression, pto- sis, gait abnormality, and choking Several episodes of choking Gait ataxia Riboflavin (60m/g day) Normal gait, normal muscle tone and deep tendon reflexes, no tremor, and mild left ptosis.
+Respiratory effort had improved, but sensor neural hearing loss remained unchanged (Ceren et al. 2017) Female At birth Irregular respiration Paradoxical respiration Hypotonia Oral riboflavin (10-40 mg/ kg/d) Spontaneous movements in the patient's lower limbs (Varada- rajan et al. 2015) Male 11 Difficulty in: swallowing liquids that progressed to involve solid foods Power in all four limbs was 3/5 Riboflavin therapy for 6 months He had no drooling of sa- liva.
 Power in all four limbs was 4/5.
 The tone and reflexes were normal.
 His muscle wasting persisted.
 He was able to walk on his own.
-(Garg et al. 2018) Female 3 Progressive bilateral hearing loss Developed tachypnea Normal nerve conduction in all four limbs Oral ribo- flavin at a dose of 10 mg/kg/day increased to 20 mg/ kg/day after a week 15 days of starting treat- ment, ptosis disappeared and facial weakness and palatal palsy improved.
-After 3 months of follow-up on riboflavin, the child has a normal gag reflex and has no facial weakness (Mit- tal and Kamate, 2019) Male 6 Complaints of dysphagia for 6 months, hear- ing loss for 4 months, changes in voice for 1 month, and respiratory difficulty for 15 days Head bob- bing with labored breathing but there was no clinical respiratory distress Gross muscle wasting High dose riboflavin (20 mg/kg/ day) Within 2 to 3 weeks, the jerky pattern of breathing and swallowing improved, and subsequently the child started walking indepen- dently without ataxia.
+(Garg et al. 2018) Female 3 Progressive bilateral hearing loss Developed tachypnea Normal nerve conduction in all four limbs Oral ribo- flavin at a dose of 10 mg/kg/day increased to 20 mg/ kg/day after a week (Mit- tal and Kamate, 2019) Male 6 Complaints of dysphagia for 6 months, hear- ing loss for 4 months, changes in voice for 1 month, and respiratory difficulty for 15 days Head bob- bing with labored breathing but there was no clinical respiratory distress Gross muscle wasting riboflavin Within 2 to 3 weeks, the jerky pattern of breathing and swallowing improved, and subsequently the child started walking indepen- dently without ataxia.
 On follow up, his hearing ability also improved, and disuse atrophy of appendicular muscles also decreased (Allison et al. 2017) Male Two and a half Worsening weakness obstructive sleep apnea He was no longer ambulating and had diffi- culty maintaining a seated position.
 Riboflavin therapy (10 to 50 mg/kg/d) improvement in some areas (Allison et al. 2017) Female Two and a half Hypotonia and areflexia No problem mentioned Hypotonia and areflexia Riboflavin therapy (50 mg/ kg/d) Improvements in her tone and ataxia with their health care providers, and the providers treat patients not only regarding their clinical status but also they concentrate on their emotional, psychological, spiritual, cultural, and economic status (Asarnow et al. 2017) Our patient could communicate by speaking on the first day; however, she gradually lost the ability to speak and we had to use pen and paper.
 After a while, her muscle weakness progressed and she could not even write.
 For